woodard/libabigail/doc/manuals/abidw.rst

     representation build by Libabigail to represent the ABI and will not end up in the abi XML file.

+  * ``--drop-undefined-syms``

+    With this option functions or variables for which the (exported) ELF symbol is undefined are dropped from the internal representation build by Libabigail to represent the ABI and will not end up in the abi XML file.

   * ``--no-linux-kernel-mode``

     Without this option, if abipkgiff detects that the binaries it is